uno-p-5/uno-p-5/README.md

 4.) mega stuf

-5.) mint (tastes kinda like toothpaste, edible tho)
+5.) mint (tastes kinda like toothpaste.
+Edible, but the Trader Joe's peppermint candy cane ones are infinitely better)

 <!--
 **uno-p-5/uno-p-5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.